Inferring physical properties of symmetric states from the fewest copies: I. Fundamentals of quantum metrology

-known as the quantum Cram\'{e}r-Rao bound (QCRB).
-Here, as specified in the main text, $H(\theta)$ is the quantum Fisher information (QFI) matrix.
-The meaning of the QCRB is that quantum mechanics does not allow for estimating $\beta$ with arbitrarily high precision.
-Instead, the precision attainable in any strategy for estimating $\beta$ with the $M$ copies of $\rho(\bm{\theta})$ is fundamentally constrained by the QCRB, which represents the ultimate precision allowed by quantum mechanics \cite{1994Braunstein3439,2020Zhang23418,Zhang2022}.
-In particular, when $\hat{\beta}(x)$ is unbiased, i.e., $\expval{\hat{\beta}}=\beta$, there is $\delta\beta(x)=\hat{\beta}(x)-\expval{\hat{\beta}}$.
-Hence,
+The physical meaning of the QCRB is that quantum mechanics does not allow for estimating $\beta$ with arbitrarily high precision.
+Instead, the estimation error produced in any strategy for estimating $\beta$ with the $M$ copies of $\rho(\bm{\theta})$ is fundamentally constrained by the QCRB, which represents the ultimate precision allowed by quantum mechanics \cite{1994Braunstein3439}.

-i.e., $\expval{(\delta\beta)^2}$ is simply the variance for an unbiased estimator.
-Inserting Eq.~(\ref{SM-var}) into Eq.~(\ref{SM-QCRB}) gives Eq.~(\eqB) in the main text.